vanderlee/colorpicker/README.md

 --------
 Install with bower using `bower install colorpicker`.

-jQuery v1.7.1 or higher required.
+jQuery 1.7.1 or higher required.
 (Will not work with v1.6 or before).

-jQueryUI v1.8.0 or higher required.
+jQueryUI 1.8.0 or higher required.

+For jQuery 3.0.0 or higher, you must use jQueryUI 1.12.0 or higher.

 Current version: https://github.com/vanderlee/colorpicker/archive/master.zip